velorek1/terminalperiodictable/README.md

 - scbuf.c (1) : Creates an intermediate layer between the display and the terminal as a double screen buffer - listbox.c (2) : Creates a list with a selector with horizontal scroll
 _______________

-LEVEL 3: (HIGH LEVEL ABSTRACTIONS)
+LEVEL 2: (HIGH LEVEL ABSTRACTIONS)
 - ui.c : Different tools like textbox and window for user interface
 - global.h and about.h : text messages and global variables
 _______________

 main.c: Main program
+elements.dat: Database of elements, most of the info generated with chatGPT.

 (1) http://oldstuff286.blogspot.com/2017/09/a-very-simple-screen-double-buffer.html